Can Social Media Cause Anxiety?

 A: While social media can contribute to anxiety in some individuals, not everyone will experience the same level of anxiety.
 Factors such as personal resilience, coping mechanisms, and overall mental health play a role.

-A: Limiting your time on social media, unfollowing accounts that trigger negative emotions, and focusing on real-life connections can help reduce anxiety.
-It’s also important to remember that social media is a curated version of reality and not a true reflection of someone’s entire life.
+A: Limiting your time on social media, unfollowing accounts that trigger negative emotions, and engaging in activities that promote well-being, such as exercise or spending time with loved ones, can help reduce anxiety.